Skip to main content

 {query:woo-orders@limit=5 status=processing}

-Gathers the 5 most recent processing Woo orders.
+Gather the five most recent processing Woo orders.

 11. Custom Post Type Retrieval